 Regardless of whether aluminium has been found in its molten or solid form, the manufacturer will then pass it through either a hot working or cold working process to prepare it for their customers.
 When using the hot working process (the most popular of the two), a billet will be heated to a temperature of over 79 degrees Celsius, which will allow the aluminium to be easily distorted and placed into its desired shape.

 The reason for the popularity of the hot working process over the cold working one can be fully realized when you compare aluminium extrusion to squeezing toothpaste out of its tube.
 It is much easier to extrude the metal when it is malleable, meaning that it must have been heated to a certain temperature.

 Finally, the aluminium will pass through an extrusion and drawing process that runs almost parallel to each other.
 This is the final step in the whole extrusion process and is the step that gives the metal its entire shape.
 Deep drawing, for example, is used give the metal a cup, conical tapered, cylinder and seamless tube shape.
-For less curved shapes, Aluminum Extrusions Retail the drawing process is skipped.
+For less curved shapes, Aluminum Glazing Extrusions the drawing process is skipped.

 Once you are satisfied with the processes and methods utilized by a potential manufacturer of aluminium extrusions, you can begin submitting your orders with them.
 If, after your first delivery, you are still satisfied with the manufacturer based on the promptness of the order being filled and the quality of the aluminium that you receive, you can continue the relationship.

 Aluminum sliding doors are located in various rooms of a building.
 This could be used as terrace or patio doors leading into the garden.
 Other places could be on first floor leading into the balcony from a family room upstairs or bedroom.
 The are different types used, one side fixed and other sliding and or two sliding panels and a fixed one.
 The room and size of opening determines which type to use.
 This also determines the glazing to be put.